Philippe Barbier Nickel-Plated Table Lamp

-Other versions: Philippe Barbier designed many lamps in this style.
+Other versions: This Philippe Barbier nickel-plated table lamp exists with several different lampshade.
+Of this lamp only 1 version was made.
+Philippe Barbier designed many other lamps in this style.

 Maison Barbier was a small factory in the Rue du Pré aux Clercs, near the Boulevard Saint-Germain in the centre of Paris.
 The company is long gone.

-Philippe Barbier was a well-known French designer.
+Philippe Barbier is a well-known French designer.
 He was the first to distribute the famous stool “Tam-Tam” designed by Henry Massonnet (1922-2005), which he helped to develop.
 The chair is still in production.

 A Barbier lamp used as a prop in the French comedy “Le Mac” made in 2010, directed by Pascal Bourdiaux.